VirtualMe64/aoc-hardcaml/README.md

 [Problem](https://adventofcode.com/2025/day/2) | [Solution](src/Day2/hardware.ml)

 I used a multiphase approach for day two.
-After reciving the input, I extract the decimal digits using the Double Dabble algorithm, check for equality among all relevant sets of chunks, and then increment with a ripple add operation.
+After receiving the input, I extract the decimal digits using the Double Dabble algorithm, check for equality among all relevant sets of chunks, and then increment with a ripple add operation.

 Implementing the equality check was the most interesting part of this circuit.
 For each length 1 through 16, I use a recursive function to find the factors.
 I then use two left fold operations to first check if all of the chunks have the same value for a given chunk size, then to see if any chunk size meets the requirement for each length.
 These are all computed in parallel, then a mux with the number of digits is used to get the result.